redvers/jndi-file-scanner/.release-notes/next-release.md

-# Added static binary generation via github workflows

-## Added
+## Generation of Static Binaries

-Added github workflow to do automated builds of a static binary via workflows.
+We're now using github workflows to generate a static binary which should be able to run on any Linux distribution.